 - Human Anatomy and Physiology with labs, full sequence of 10 quarter (6 semester) credits with a GPA of 3.0 on a 4.0 scale;

-- Microbiology with lab: one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale;
+- Microbiology with lab: one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale (no substitutions);

 - Two additional human science courses examples: general or cell biology with lab, general or inorganic/organic chemistry with lab, or biochemistry with lab, for 10 quarter (6 semester) credits with a GPA of 3.0 on a 4.0 scale.

-- Statistics, Algebra or higher : one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale.
+- Statistics or Algebra: one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale.